 The Middle Stone Age (12,000 - 6000 years ago) was quite short.
 It was the time when the last part of the Ice Age ended and ice sheets melted.
 As a result, sea levels rose and Britain, for example became a group of islands.
 This was also the time when farming began, although that mostly happened in the Neolithic.

 The New Stone Age (in the Middle East, South and East Asia) began about twelve thousand years ago when people began to settle down and farm the land for food instead of wandering.
 Stone was used to make the blade of a hoe.
 This is a tool for breaking up the ground before crops are planted.
 Stone was also used to make the blades for sickles.
 These tools were used to cut down the crops that people grew on their farms.
 In the New Stone Age people also learnt how to make pottery and to weave cloth.
 The Stone Age ended about six thousand years ago when people began to use Bronze instead of stone to make tools.
 The Neolithic started and ended later in Britain than in the Middle East because it took time for ideas of using metal to spread.

-The Stone Age does not mean people were primitive.
-The Aztec and Maya both belonged to the Stone Age, but built amazing cities and could write.
+Remember, the Stone Age does not mean people were primitive.
+The Sumerians, the Egyptians, the Aztec and Maya all belonged to the Stone Age, at least for part of their existence, but still built amazing cities and could write.
 But they had not learned to make use of metals.
-The word Stone Age was meant to describe events in Europe and parts of Asia.
+The word Stone Age was also meant to describe events in Europe and parts of Asia.
 It was not meant to refer to places in the Americas, where different time lines apply.